loning/the-math/docs/psi-collapse-zfc/chapter-03-collapsing-zfc-from-psi-structural-genesis.md

 ## 3.8 Why This Particular Collapse?

-Why does consciousness collapse into ZFC rather than other possible patterns?
+Why does observer collapse into ZFC rather than other possible patterns?

 ### 3.8.1 Historical Contingency